Arlen22/TiddlyServer/README.md

 ## How to upgrade

 Upgrading is simple.
 Just follow the installation instructions as usual, then copy your `settings.json` file from your old installation to your new one.
-If upgrading from 2.0, you need to run `node upgrade-settings.json` after you copy it in.
+If upgrading from 2.0.x to 2.1.x, you need to run `node upgrade-settings.json` after you copy it in and follow the instructions.

 ## Where to Start